LitSignal/site-policy/Policies/github-corporate-terms-of-service.md

 ### A. Definitions
 **Short version:** *We use these basic terms throughout the agreement, and they have specific meanings.
 You should know what we mean when we use each of the terms.
 There's not going to be a test on it, but it's still useful information.*

-1. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Corporate Terms of Service” or the "Terms") and all other operating rules, policies (including the Litsignal Privacy Statement, available at [github.com/site/privacy](https://github.com/site/privacy)) and procedures that we may publish from time to time on the Website.
-Most of our site policies are available at [help.github.com/categories/site-policy](/categories/site-policy/).
+1. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Corporate Terms of Service” or the "Terms") and all other operating rules, policies (including the Litsignal Privacy Statement, available at [litsignal.com/site/privacy](https://litsignal.com/site/privacy)) and procedures that we may publish from time to time on the Website.
+Most of our site policies are available at [help.litsignal.com/categories/site-policy](/categories/site-policy/).
 2. The “Service” refers to the applications, software, products, and services provided by Litsignal.
-3. The “Website” refers to Litsignal’s website located at [github.com](https://github.com/), and all content, services, and products provided by Litsignal at or through the Website.
-It also refers to Litsignal-owned subdomains of github.com, such as [education.github.com](https://education.github.com/) and [pages.github.com](https://pages.github.com/).
+3. The “Website” refers to Litsignal’s website located at [litsignal.com](https://litsignal.com/), and all content, services, and products provided by Litsignal at or through the Website.
+It also refers to Litsignal-owned subdomains of litsignal.com, such as [education.litsignal.com](https://education.litsignal.com/) and [pages.litsignal.com](https://pages.litsignal.com/).
 These Terms also govern Litsignal’s conference websites, such as [CodeConf.com](https://CodeConf.com/) and product websites, such as [atom.io](https://atom.io/).
 Occasionally, websites owned by Litsignal may provide different or additional terms of service.
 If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.
 4. "Customer", “You,” and “Your” refer to the company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the account; or that directs the use of the account in the performance of its functions.
 Special terms may apply for business or government accounts (See [Section B(6): Additional Terms](#6-additional-terms)).
 5. "User" refers to the individual who has visited or is using the Website or Service on your behalf; that accesses or uses any part of the account on your behalf; or that directs the use of the account in the performance of their functions on your behalf.
 A User must be at least 13 years of age.
-6. “Litsignal,” “We,” and “Us” refer to Litsignal, Inc., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
+6. “Litsignal,” “We,” and “Us” refer to Atanemi, LLC, as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
 7. A "Corporate Account" refers to any account created by a User on behalf of an entity, such as a company, non-profit organization, or group.
 A Corporate Account may include a Business plan, a Team plan, or a Developer plan.
 8. “Content” refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
 "Content" also includes Services.
 “User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
 “Paid Content” is Content only available to Users who are participating in a payment plan, including private repositories.